-Do you need a COID / COIDA Registration Number (Workman’s Compensation) from the Compensation Fund asap?
-COIDA Registration can be finalised within 4-5 weeks.
-We can also Assess (submit) your Returns of Earnings to obtain your Letter of Good Standing from COIDA.
+Do you need a COID Registration / COIDA Registration Number (Workman’s Compensation) from the Compensation Fund asap?
+COID Registration can be finalised within 2-3 weeks.
+We can also Assess (submit) your Returns of Earnings to obtain your Letter of Good Standing from COID.
 Just complete and submit the easy registration form below, and a friendly Consultant will contact you.

 The “Compensation for Occupational Injuries and Diseases Act” (COID Act) states that all South African persons (Individuals / Companies) who employ one or more Employees, in connection with their Business / farming activities / organisation / association / trust must comply with the COID Act.

-If you are looking for COID Registration or a Letter of Good Standing, please see the info below.
+If you are looking for COID Registration or a Letter of Good Standing, you can sign up below.

 If you are looking to claim from the Compensation fund, we can assist you here.

 |Before you can get a Letter of Good Standing from the Compensation Fund, you need to be ‘COID Registered’.
 This basically means that the Compensation Fund lists you on their database as a South African Company which has a work environment that qualifies for employees to work in.
 (Please note: Some Employers are classified as Class 13 Employers, depending on their nature of business.
 In such a case a second registration needs to be finalised at the RMA / Rand Mutual Assurance Company – if this is applicable to your registration, we will inform you after your COIDA registration is finalised.)||If an Employer is registered with the Compensation Fund as per section 80 of the COID Act, he / she can apply for a Letter of Good Standing from the Compensation Fund.
 This Letter states that you are in good standing with the Compensation Commissioner and you have met all their requirements.|